Bowman74/fmvvm/README.md

 How to set up what widget is displayed by default for your app is explained in the Navigation section.

 ## Viewmodels
 Viewmodels are the primary glue that backs a widget.
-Viewmodels should inherit from ViewModel.
+Viewmodels should inherit from ViewModelBase.

 ```
 import 'package:fmvvm/bindings/bindings.dart';

-class SampleViewModel extends ViewModel {
+class SampleViewModel extends ViewModelBase {
 }
 ```

 ### Adding propties
 Properties that can be bound to should use the PropertyInfo object.
-Any object that inherits from BindableBase, including ViewModel, can create bindable properties.
+Any object that inherits from BindableBase, including ViewModelBase, can create bindable properties.

 Creating a new PropertyInfo object should: